Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 Options” for tips about optimizing this option.
 This functionality requires sander from the Amber package.
 * MM/3D-RISM.
 This is a binding free energy (or stability calculation) using the 3D-RISM solvation model.
 This functionality is performed with rism3d.snglpnt built with AmberTools.
-* Membrane Protein MMPBSA.
+* Membrane Protein MMPBSA (Not tested).
 Calculate the MMPBSA binding free energy for a ligand bound to a protein that is embedded into a membrane.
 Only use_sander=1 is supported.

 ### The Output File